 Can you hear me?
 Are you there?
 Talk to me.

 An antlered mask appears before my closed eyes, floating in the receding blackness.
 Perhaps I conjured it from some where–it seems a tad cliched.
 I listen and hear nothing.
 The form floats before me even now, as I write.
 Silent.
 Inexplicable.
 I wait.
 There are serpentine flickers, lightening-like and the fleeting suggestions of other forms, quickly chased off by my fed-up reason.
 But the impression of the mask remains.
 After a few minutes I grow weary and my attention flags.
-I will adjourn the session and temper my ambitions.
+I will adjourn for tonight, temper my ambitions.

 That is it then.
 The mask is a symbol for itself.
 It doesn’t matter what I think: if I dismiss it as imagination or memory, if I am dismayed that it did not speak with me.
-This is the most difficult thing: to accept, to listen to actual experience, as it is.
-No add-ons amazon.
-To dismiss instead, my impatient conclusions–particularly with things of an ineffable nature, the acknowledgement of which was certainly not a part of the village paradigm I came to maturity in.
+This is the most difficult thing: to accept, to receive actual experience, as it is.
+To dismiss instead my impatient conclusions.
+This is true particularly with things of an intangible nature, the acknowledgement of which was certainly not a part of the village paradigm I came to maturity in.
 My skepticism, I realize yet again, shrouds an anxiety and denial or resistance to the realization of not-knowing, and a deeper, systemic fear, perhaps of my mortal limitations.

-I live within the mythology of my times as much as any human being who has ever lived.
-And the paradigm of this contemporary mythology is actually an aberrant one in the history of human kind.
-For through all the ages, and on the tongues of all sages, is the acknowledgment of and interface with subtle and ephemeral and effervescent presences: the less-than-solid world.
+I live within the mythology of my times as much as anyone.
+Our contemporary mythology is actually aberrant in the history of human kind.
+For through all the ages, and on the tongues innumerable sages, is the acknowledgment of and interface with subtle and ephemeral and effervescent presences: the less-than-solid world.
 The wisdom of the imaginal–what is so often chided as ‘only imagination’–has for time immemorial served as a crucial source of inspiration and information.
 This is an unfortunate and illusory poverty.

 And so, I will continue to wait, and listen.
 I will return again tomorrow and the next night and the next.
 Seven days until All-Souls' Day.
-I will make myself available for whatever the dead have to say.
+I will make myself available for what the dead have to say.